Student Account Services offers a variety of payment options to pay for Basic Tuition & Fees and other university charges.

 Tuition and Fees may be paid in full by personal check, money order, or certified funds.
 Checks should be made payable to SDSU.
 In order to have your payment processed on time, print the fee payment coupon found in the WebPortal and submit it (via mail or Student Account Services drop box) with your payment prior to your payment deadline.
 Your payment deadline is located on your WebPortal under “My Registration”.

-Your Tuition and Fee payment coupon and check should be mailed to:
+Your Tuition Fee payment coupon and check should be mailed to:

 SDSU Student Account Services